 There is no single reason why physical activity has mental health benefits.
 Instead, research suggests that benefits come from the combined physiological, psychological, social, and neurological effects of exercise.

-• Neurological: Physical activity helps your brain to use and produce more dopamine and serotonin – chemicals produced in your brain that make you feel happy.
-People who exercise regularly also have more blood flow to the brain, better brain functioning, and even have more brain matter in certain areas (e.g., hippocampus, which is associated with memory).
+- Neurological: Physical activity helps your brain to use and produce more dopamine and serotonin, which interact with receptors in your brain that can activate positive emotions.
+People who exercise regularly also have more blood flow to the brain and reduced inflammation.
+Exercise stimulates the release of growth factors, which optimize the growth of new blood vessels in the brain, and of existing brain cells.
+This can be observed as better brain functioning, and some research has found, more brain matter in certain areas (e.g., hippocampus, which is associated with memory).

 How Do I Get Started and Stay Motivated?